OIM3640/resources/syllabus_2026spring.md

 These interviews:

 - Happen naturally as part of the checkpoint process
-- Are not separate appointments - they occur during regular checkpoint reviews
+- No need to schedule separate appointments
 - Focus on your repository work, mini projects, and learning journey
 - Allow you to explain and defend your design choices